ChristChurchMayfair/ccm-main-gatsby/src/content/covid19_risk_assessment.md

 </tbody>
 </table>

 # Appendices

-## Appendix 1 - Maximum capacity
+## Appendix 1 - Maximum Capacity

-Asking for sign-ups will allow us to determine the maximum who can attend  for any event one or two seats with 2m gap in all directions approx. 48 people.
-This number will increase if households/social bubbles of 4 or more are in the building (however there aren’t very many such families in the evening congregation) one or two seats with 1m gap in all directions (with face coverings or other mitigation) approx. 90 people.
+Asking for sign-ups will allow us to determine the maximum who can attend for any event:

+-   one or two seats with 2m gap in all directions approx. 48 people.
+This number will increase if households/social bubbles of 4 or more are in the building (however there aren’t very many such families in the evening congregation)
+-   one or two seats with 1m gap in all directions (with face coverings or other mitigation) approx. 90 people.
 This number will increase if households/social bubbles of 4 or more are in the building

-For weddings the maximum allowed by government guidelines is 30 including officiant but excluding verger/intern provided by church.
+-   For weddings the maximum allowed by government guidelines is 30 including officiant but excluding verger/intern provided by church.

-## Appendix 2 - Safe Recording process
+## Appendix 2 - Safe Recording Process

-Cleaning headset mics:
+### Cleaning headset mics

 One headset will be supplied per preacher, it should be labelled and only touched by the preacher & recorder Recorder wipes all down with alcohol wipes before and after the recording

-For each recording:
+### For each recording

 1. Recorder puts batteries in beltpack, screws specific headset into beltpack
 2. Recorder checks signal is being received into the sound desk from the headset, and that the signal is going into the recording software
 3. Recorder wipes down all externals of headset & beltpack and leaves on a clean table